 In 2012, JJ became a lifetime member of the Multi-Million Dollar Advocates Forum.
 The Million Dollar Advocates Forum (which includes the Multi-Million Dollar Advocates Forum) is one of the most prestigious groups of trial lawyers in the United States.
 Membership is limited to attorneys who have won million and multi-million dollar verdicts and settlements.
 Fewer than 1% of U.S. lawyers are members.

 JJ lives in Pensacola with his wife and 2 children.

-Upon earning his Juris Doctor from UF, Travis went to work for Levin Papantonio’s mass tort division.
-While there, Travis pursued complex litigation cases across the county for 4 years, successfully representing plaintiffs in products liability cases involving the products Benicar, Invokana, and Essure, as well as businesses that suffered economic damages as a result of the BP Oil Spill.
+Earning his Juris Doctor from the University of Florida, as a student, Travis clerked for Stiles, Taylor & Grace, a workers’ compensation insurance defense firm, and for the United States Attorney’s office.
+Upon completion, he went to work for Levin Papantonio’s mass tort division, pursuing complex litigation cases across the county for 4 years, successfully representing plaintiffs in products liability cases involving the products Benicar, Invokana, and Essure, as well as businesses that suffered economic damages as a result of the BP Oil Spill.